AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 ### Answer

-A scenario defines a sequence of steps to be executed by [!DNL Adobe Workfront] Fusion.
+A scenario defines a sequence of steps to be executed by [!DNL Adobe Workfront Fusion].
 For each scenario, you specify the data source, how the data is to be processed, and what data is to be used and what is to be ignored. [!DNL Workfront Fusion] lets you create as complex of scenarios as you need; even the most sophisticated scenarios are possible.

 For more information, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).